lucyjanetetlow/cdcssg.github.io/family-weekends/2013/programme.md

 group: familyweekends
 ---

-## Friday 21st June
+##Friday 21st June

-7pm New family welcome and buffet
+check in and conference registration from 2pm

+7:00 – New family welcome, *The Lounge Area*

+7:30 – 9:30 Buffet (Residents only), *Prince of Wales Suite*

+If you are not staying at the hotel, but would like to attend the buffet please let us know.

-## Saturday 22nd June
+##Saturday 22nd June

+9:15 – 10:00 Children’s Trip Registration and coaches *The Lounge Area*

+*Refreshments available*

-10:30 Welcome by Darren Ayres, Chairman and AGM
+10:30 – 11:00 Welcome by Darren Ayres, Chairman, and AGM *Prince of Wales Suite*

-11:10  Andy Fenwick "How Challenging Behaviour Develops"
+11:10 – 12:00 Andy Fenwick, “How Challenging Behaviour Develops”

-12:10 Workshops
+12:10 – 1:00 Workshops
 * Clinical Advisory Group Forum (General)
 * An overview of living options for adults

-1:00 Lunch
+1:00 – 2:00 Buffet Lunch *The Cathedral*

-2:15 Workshops
+2:15 – 3:00 Workshops
 * Clinical Advisory Group Forum (Transition and Adult)
-* Can't eat, Won't eat
+* Can’t eat, Won’t eat

+3:00 - 3:15 Refreshment break

-3:15 Workshops
+3:15 – 4:00 Workshops
 * Challenging Behaviour
 * Access to Technology

-4:15 Conference Feedback and close
+4:15 – 4:30 Conference feedback and close

+Children to arrive back from trip.

+## Sunday 23rd June

+There are no formal sessions on the Sunday but we usually meet for breakfast in the hotel.

+Families are welcome to use the hotel facilities.